5ifar/Instantgram/Instantgram Data/Mock Database.md

-# 💾 Instantgram Mock Data
+# 💾 Instantgram Mock Database
-The Instantgram Mock Data contains INSERT queries for the 7 Table Schemas.
+The Instantgram Mock Database contains INSERT queries for the 7 Table Schemas.

 ---